7 Natural DIY Beauty Treatments You Can Make With Fruit

 1. Egg White Face Mask

 Egg whites have incredible potential for toning and tightening your skin.
-It can work wonders for oily, greasy skin since it shrinks large skin pores, thereby reducing extra sebum.
-Large facial skin pores are breeding grounds for bacteria that are responsible for bulbous cysts and zits.
+In addition, it can work wonders for oily, greasy skin since it shrinks large skin pores, reducing extra sebum.
+Unfortunately, large facial skin pores are breeding grounds for bacteria that are responsible for bulbous cysts and zits.
 Lysozyme is another fantastic ingredient found in egg white that is potent in eradicating bacteria that causes acne.
 Here are four skin-beneficial nutrients found in egg whites:

 Potassium: It is famous for its moisturizing and hydrating properties.
 It preserves moisture in your skin cells.